dotnet/docs-maui/docs/macios/privacy-manifest.md

 If you use the <xref:Foundation.NSUserDefaults> API in your app, you'll need to add the `NSPrivacyAccessedAPICategoryUserDefaults` API category, with a reason code of `CAS92.1`.

-Using a text editor add the `NSPrivacyAccessAPITypes` key, where each required reason API category usage will be added, to the privacy manifest file:
+Using a text editor add the `NSPrivacyAccessAPITypes` key, where each required reason API category usage will be added, to the privacy manifest:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>